Sid Meier's SimGolf

-Overview
+Gameplay

 The game features a complete system that allows the player to build their own golf empire.
 Players begin with some money and choose a country to begin building the players' course.
 Once there, players begin by placing a teeing ground and a putting green for Hole One and are then allowed to go on adding or modifying what lies between: fairways, trees, rough, bunkers (or sand traps), landmarks, benches, paths, flowerbeds, terrain and just about anything players would normally see in a golf course.
 Players are advised not to waste money because if the budget stays in the red long enough, the game is over.
 If players design the course well, they can manage to build an entire 18-hole course while obtaining profits.
 Players can also populate their course with a variety of staff, such as groundskeepers who will pull out any unsightly weeds, greeters that will talk to customers, marshals to maintain pace of play, and drinks vendors to help golfers quench their thirst.

 Everything players add (or fail to) will modify the overall mood of the golfers; the main goal of the player is to make the course "look hard and play easy".
 Keeping them happy will allow them to invest in the players' course or donate a valuable landmark.
 Reward buildings, such as marinas, airstrips, and hotels, will be provided and may be used to beautify the landscape.
 Other facilities made available as players progress through the game include a snack bar, a putting green, a tennis court and homes to parodies of Hollywood stars or other international celebrities, such as Robin Williams, Bruce Springsteen, Pamela Anderson, or Rosie O'Donnell.
 These landmarks have different properties that help the environment in some way, improving unpopular spots and otherwise calming down angry golfers (Every part of the course is rated in this way, so that players have to raise its value with fun, skill and intelligence to have customers like it).
 There is an "aura" overlay that displays areas that tend to generate favorable, neutral or unfavorable responses from golfers.